Tovah Feldshuh: Theater

 Feldshuh appeared on the stage under the name "Terri Fairchild" before deciding to incorporate her Hebrew name and her original surname as her professional name, Tovah Feldshuh.
 She said of her name changes: "I fell in love with a Christian boy, Michael Fairchild, who didn't want to kiss a Terri Sue.
 He said: 'Terri Sue doesn't fit you at all.
 What's that other name of yours?
 Tovah?
 Now that's a name!"
 In 1994, she joked that she could have changed her name to "Goody Two-shoes", since tovah is Hebrew for "good", while Feldshuh translates from German as "field shoe".

 She made her Broadway debut in the short-lived 1973 musical Cyrano starring Christopher Plummer.
 She appeared in the titular role in Yentl both off-Broadway at the Chelsea Theater Center and later on Broadway.
 Both productions are detailed in the book, Chelsea on the Edge: The Adventures of an American Theater, which describes tensions between Feldshuh and director Robert Kalfin over the play's interpretation.
+Her performance in the role was praised by Isaac Bashevis Singer, author of the short story “Yentl the Yeshiva Boy”, who contrasted it with Barbra Streisand’s screen portrayal in Yentl: "I must say that Miss Tovah Feldshuh, who played Yentl on Broadway, was much better.
+She understood her part perfectly; she was charming and showed instinctive knowledge of how to portray the scholarly Yentl I described in my story."